People

 • Representation of Grey Goose Bottling Company and a minority shareholder in a breach of fiduciary duty derivative action in Delaware Chancery Court arising from the misallocation of the $2.5 billion purchase price paid by Bacardi to acquire the Grey Goose Vodka label.
 The lawsuit was successfully settled for a confidential amount after a lengthy ruling denying the motion to dismiss.

 • Representation of the post-confirmation liquidating trustee in various fraud and tort lawsuits in Las Vegas federal court arising from a $960 million Ponzi scheme involving sub-prime mortgage servicer USA Capital.
+The various claims were tried or settled for confidential amounts.

 • Representation of Versata Software (formerly Trilogy Software) in a $50 million intellectual property lawsuit against General Electric Company for breach of licensing agreement, copyright infringement, and misappropriation of trade secrets in Austin federal court.
 The lawsuit was successfully settled for a confidential amount following fact and expert discovery.